subsquid/docs/docs/fuel-indexing/fuel-datasource/field-selection.md

 }
 ```

-Every field selector is a collection of boolean fields, typically mapping one-to-one to the fields of data items within the batch context [iterables](/fuel-indexing/fuel-datasource/context-interfaces).
+Every field selector is a collection of boolean fields that map to the fields of data items within the batch context [iterables](/fuel-indexing/fuel-datasource/context-interfaces).
 Defining a field of a field selector of a given type and setting it to true will cause the processor to populate the corresponding field of all data items of that type.
 Here is a definition of a processor that requests `hash` and `status` fields for transactions and the `contract` field for receipts:

 ```ts
 const dataSource = new DataSourceBuilder().setFields({